 We bought most of our equipment at an army surplus store in Calgary.
 There was better equipment available at the time, but we didn’t have the money to buy it.
-Head Ski Corporation skis, though we had to bindings.
-For footwear, we bought Kodiak insulated work boots and army mukluks at $3 pair.
-Then we fitted the mukluks nto the skis
+Head Ski Corporation provided us with skis, though we had to pay for the bindings.
+For footwear, we bought Kodiak insulated work boots and army mukluks at $3 a pair.
+Then we fitted the mukluks onto the skis.

 The people of Jasper were very interested in the trip and supported me in many ways.
-Some of them helped by making willow wandstraveling across the glacierswhiteout.
+Some of them helped by making willow wands that would be placed for visibility when traveling across the glaciers in potential whiteout conditions.
 Others organized food.

-PHOTO – word from our sponsor (photo of Willi’s Ski Shop vehicle).
+PHOTO – A word from our sponsor (photo of Willi’s Ski Shop vehicle).

-When we had everything togetherski touring equipment, warm clothing, sleeping bags, tents, food, cooking itemswe up my old Plymouth.
+When we had everything together—ski touring equipment, warm clothing, sleeping bags, tents, food, cooking items and other necessary supplies—we loaded up my old Plymouth.
 The car was crammed with gear for the six of us.
-Smiley and I drove up to Whitehorse, but we had so little money that the other four had to hitchhike.
+Smiley and I then drove up to Whitehorse, but we had so little money that the other four had to hitchhike.

-Hans had decided to make a film about the trip and began filming the day we left. drove on the Alaska Highway, beginning at mile zero at Dawson Creek.
-In those days, at Fort St. John, fifty miles up the ighway, he crew that built th highway been paid by the mile.
+Hans had decided to make a film about the trip and began filming the day we left.
+We drove north on the Alaska Highway, beginning at mile zero at Dawson Creek.
+In those days, at Fort St. John, fifty miles up the highway, the pavement suddenly ended and the endless winding gravel road began, causing us to wonder if the crew that had built the ‘highway’ had been paid by the mile.
+The highway has since been straightened out and paved.

-PHOTO - At that time the Alaska Highway was an expedition in itself.
+PHOTO - At that time, the Alaska Highway was an expedition in itself.

-of the guys arrive in Whitehorse before Smiley and . a lot of empty old shacks gold miners when they came into .
-However, since were out at their mine sites, we picked one of th shacks and moved right in.
-We put a sign up to the left of the door that read Logan Expedition 1959 and made that our headquarters.
+A couple of the guys managed to arrive in Whitehorse before Smiley and I. At the time there were a lot of empty old shacks scattered around, homes to the gold miners when they came into town to resupply.
+However, since the miners were already out at their mine sites, we picked one of those shacks and moved right in.
+We put a sign up to the left of the door that read Logan Expedition 1959, and made that place our headquarters.

-PHOTO – ocal fans gathered around our headquarters.
+PHOTO – Local fans gathered around our headquarters.

 In May 1959, Whitehorse was a real shantytown.
-After spending a few days prepar for our trip, we left to climb the mountain.
-Four weeks later, when we returned, we were shocked to see that all of the old shacks were gone, numerous roads had been paved and there were sidewalks down the main street.
-The taken a aterpillar to all and pushed everything down.
-The reason the Queen was visit.
+The rundown shacks were everywhere, and there were no sidewalks, no paved roads, nothing.
+After spending a few days there preparing for our trip, we left to climb the mountain.
+Four weeks later, when we returned to Whitehorse, we were shocked to see that all of the old shacks were gone, numerous roads had been paved and there were sidewalks down the main street.
+The city had taken a Caterpillar to it all and pushed everything down.
+The reason: the Queen of England was scheduled to visit in July.

-n Whitehorse, we hired a fixedwing plane to airdrop a supply of food at East Logan Glacier near the base of the mountain and to drop another load rubber dinghies for the trip out.
-We didn’t have the money to be airlifted in ourselves, so we skied .
+While in Whitehorse, we hired a fixed-wing plane to airdrop a supply of food at East Logan Glacier near the base of the mountain, and to drop another load at the base of the Donjek Glacier with rubber dinghies for the trip out.
+We didn’t have the money to be airlifted in ourselves, so we skied two hundred kilometres, mostly on glaciers, to the base of the mountain..